 Virtual registration fee includes the following:

-• Publication of 1 accepted paper in the proceedings.
-Publication of each additional paper requires a $250 CAD registration
+- Publication of 1 accepted paper in the proceedings.
+Publication of each additional paper requires a £150 Pound registration